 If you and your bridesmaids are in long gowns, you can be smart in hiding warmer attire underneath your dresses.
 Tights, leggings and long johns are all a good choice.
-All you need to do is to select a colour that is not easily seen through your dress!
+All you need to do is to select a color that is not easily seen through your dress!

 3. Switch Your Heels with Boots

 Switch your normal footwear with boots because they keep your ankles warm and are good looking too!